ChorusOne/network-handbook/src/chorus-one/physical-location.md

 ## Where is software located?

-While the question “where does it run?” sounds simple enough, it is not always a meaningful question to ask, primarily because of ambiguity about what “it” is.
+While the question “where does it run?” sounds simple enough, it is not always clear what “it” is.

 Software consists of computer programs that get executed by a chip.
 In our case,